 TinyLog engine is the simplest in the family and provides the poorest functionality and lowest efficiency.
 The

-TinyLog engine doesn’t support parallel data reading by several threads.
-It reads data slower than other engines in the family that support parallel reading and it uses almost as many descriptors as the
+TinyLog engine doesn’t support parallel data reading by several threads in a single query.
+It reads data slower than other engines in the family that support parallel reading from a single query and it uses almost as many file descriptors as the

 Log engine because it stores each column in a separate file.
-Use it in simple low-load scenarios.
+Use it only in simple scenarios.

 StripeLog engines support parallel data reading.
 When reading data, ClickHouse uses multiple threads.
 Each thread processes a separate data block.
 The